Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 10.2.2 Pros and Cons of External Variables

 External variables are convenient when many functions must share a variable or when a few functions share a large number of variables.
 In most cases, however, it's better for functions to communicate through parameters rather than by sharing variables.
-Here’s why:
+Here's why:

 - If we change an external variable during program maintenance (by altering its type, say), we'll need to check every function in the same file to see how the change affects it.
 - If an external variable is assigned an incorrect value, it may be difficult to identify the guilty function.
-It’s like trying to solve a murder committed at a crowded party—there’s no easy way to narrow the list of suspects.
+It's like trying to solve a murder committed at a crowded party—there's no easy way to narrow the list of suspects.
 - Functions that rely on external variables are hard to reuse in other programs.
-A function that depends on external variables isn’t self-contained: to reuse the function, we’ll have to drag along any external variables that it needs.
+A function that depends on external variables isn't self-contained: to reuse the function, we'll have to drag along any external variables that it needs.

 Many C programmers rely far too much on external variables.
 One common abuse: using the same external variable for different purposes in different functions.
 Suppose that several functions need a variable named `i` to control a `for` statement.
 Instead of declaring `i` in each function that uses it, some programmers declare it at the top of the program, thereby making the variable visible to all functions.
 This practice is poor not only for the reasons listed earlier, but also because it's misleading; someone reading the program later may think that the uses of the variable are related, when in fact they're not.

 When you use external variables, make sure they have meaningful names.
-(Local variables don’t always need meaningful names: it’s often hard to think of a better name than `i` for the control variable in a `for` loop.)
-If you find yourself using names like `i` and `temp` for external variables, that’s a clue that perhaps they should really be local variables.
+(Local variables don't always need meaningful names: it's often hard to think of a better name than `i` for the control variable in a `for` loop.)
+If you find yourself using names like `i` and `temp` for external variables, that's a clue that perhaps they should really be local variables.

 <!-- START: div -->
 <div class="infoBox">